jsiloto/docker-project/README.md

 ```

 ### DockerHub
+You can do the same thing we did building a custom image
+by exploring existing images in the community.
+In this case `jupyter/datascience-notebook`

 ```bash
 docker run --rm -it --network host  -v $PWD:/work -w /work jupyter/datascience-notebook jupyter notebook --no-browser -NotebookApp.token='ABC'
 ```

+Check out more at https://hub.docker.com/